PCigales/GPXTweaker/README.md

 Elevation datas included in the track can be completed or replaced by the informations obtained by interrogation or a WMS or WMTS server or the IGN API (provided a key and suitable connexion infos are given) sending back a response in x-bil-32 format.

+The drawing from point to point can be done in straight line or following pathes.

 It is possible to assemble a map from tiles in jpeg format thanks to the program jpegtran.